run-llama/llama_index/docs/end_to_end_tutorials/finetuning.md

 By finetuning a cross encoder, we can attempt to improve re-ranking performance on our own private data.

+Re-ranking is key step in advanced retrieval, where retrieved nodes from many sources are re-ranked using a separate model, so that the most relevant nodes are first.

 In this example, we use the `sentence-transformers` package to help finetune a crossencoder model, using a dataset that is generated based on the `QASPER` dataset.

 ```{toctree}